-YAS STRATEGIC OBJECTIVES 2018/19 Strategic Objective No Trust Level Objectives Transformation Progamme 1.1 Develop the YAS response and deployment model to target appropriate resources, maximise care outcomes and meet the requirements of the IUC specification and ARP standards.
+YAS STRATEGIC OBJECTIVES 2018/19 Strategic Objective No Transformation Progamme 1.1 Develop the YAS response and deployment model to target appropriate resources, maximise care outcomes and meet the requirements of the IUC specification and ARP standards.
 [1] Service Delivery and Integrated Workforce Model 1.2 Expand the volume and range of clinical advice, to ensure the delivery of appropriate care and to increase the number of patients treated without ambulance deployment.
 [1] Service Delivery and Integrated Workforce Model 1.
 Safe and Sustainable: Provide a safe, effective, 1.3 Exploit digital developments to underpin delivery of changes to our service delivery model and integrated patient pathways.
-[3] Infrastructure caring and sustainable service for all patients Implement key digital infrastructure projects, including: [1] EPR and integrated care records [2] Single YAS record [3] Unified emergency communications.
-[3] Infrastructure 1.5 1.6 Implement the Trust Estate Strategy to underpin the future service delivery model.
-Develop Trust Performance Framework: [1] Analytical capability, [2] Service Line Management / PLICS, [3] Embedded performance processes.
-[3] Infrastructure [4] Capacity and Capability 2.1 Deploy a multi-professional skill mix across the whole pathway, to target and treat patients most appropriately.
+[3] Infrastructure caring and sustainable service 1.4 Implement key digital infrastructure projects, including: [1] EPR and integrated care records [2] Single YAS record [3] Unified emergency communications.
+[3] Infrastructure 1.5 Implement the Trust Estate Strategy to underpin the future service delivery model.
+[3] Infrastructure 1.6 Develop Trust Performance Framework: [1] Analytical capability, [2] Service Line Management / PLICS, [3] Embedded performance processes.
+[4] Capacity and Capability 2.1 Deploy a multi-professional skill mix across the whole pathway, to target and treat patients most appropriately.
 [1] Service Delivery and Integrated Workforce Model 2.
 Best People: Attract, develop and retain a 2.2 Ensure the capacity and capability are in place to deliver Trust Strategy, and Vision and Values.
 [4] Capacity and Capability highly skilled, engaged and diverse workforce 2.3 Develop the culture of the organisation to support delivery of high quality, cost effective services.
-[4] Capacity and Capability 2.4 2.5 Suggested additional objective: To prioritise the health and well-being of all staff.
-Suggested additional objective: Implement the Workforce and OD Strategy
+[4] Capacity and Capability arteres trontiones 2.4 Suggested additional objective: To prioritise the health and well-being of all staff.
+2.5 Suggested additional objective: Implement the Workforce and OD Strategy

 YAS STRATEGIC OBJECTIVES 2018/19 Strategic Objective No Trust Level Objectives Transformation Progamme 3.1 Work as a strategic partner in population health management, to identify and address local priorities for care delivery.
 [2] Place Based Care 3.
 Care through Collaboration: 3.2 Develop public and community engagement to enable volunteers and other collaborative partnerships to contribute to a broader range of service delivery.
-[2] Place Based Care Provide the best possible integrated care, in collaboration with our system Work with place-based partners to develop appropriate integrated service delivery models, infrastructure and pathways to manage patients as close to home as possible and in line with ARP standards and the IUC specification.
-[2] Place Based Care partners 3.4 Work with partners to develop better integrated transport solutions.
+[2] Place Based Care Provide the best possible integrated care, in collaboration with our system Provide the best possible integrated care, in Wor Work with place-based partners to develop appropriate integrated service delivery models, infrastructure and pathways to manage patients as close to home as possible and in line with ARP standards and the IUC specification.
+[2] Place Based Care partners 3.4 3.4 Work with partners to develop better integrated transport solutions.
 [2] Place Based Care 3.5 Work with partners to support service reconfiguration and ongoing system resilience.
 [2] Place Based Care 3.6 Work with partners to identify and exploit opportunities for co-location where appropriate.
 [3] Infrastructure 4.
 Achieving Excellence: 4.1 Maximise the availability of resources through the development of Hub & Spoke / Ambulance Vehicle Preparation.
-[3] Infrastructure Transform our services to 4.2 Deliver high quality care and services meeting or exceeding national standards.
-[4] Capacity and Capability exceed national performance 4.3 Ensure financial stability of the Trust in line with national framework.
-[4] Capacity and Capability and quality measures 4.4 Implement VFM and productivity improvements aligned to National Ambulance Productivity Programme and Northern Ambulance Alliance.
+[3] Infrastructure Transform our services to Transform our services to exceed national performance 4.2 Deliver high quality care and services meeting or exceeding national standards.
+4.3 Ensure financial stability of the Trust in line with national framework.
+Deliver high quality care and services meeting or exceeding national standards.
+[4] Capacity and Capability Ensure financial stability of the Trust in line with national framework.
+[4] Capacity and Capability and quality measures Implement VFM and productivity improvements aligned to National Ambulance Productivity Programme and Northern Ambulance Alliance.
 [4] Capacity and Capability